Colfenor/classic-mceliece-rust/README.md

 keys and you need to provide the kem functions with the storage they should use.
 You can store the key material directly on the stack.
 However, see the stack usage section further down for known issues with this.

+This test does not run on Windows due to the default stack size being too small.
 ```rust
 #[cfg(not(windows))] {
     use classic_mceliece_rust::{keypair, encapsulate, decapsulate};